49 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, since the trial involves participants with medication-refractory epilepsy, it might be expected that you continue your current epilepsy medications.

-Is brain stimulation safe for treating depression?
+What prior data suggests that this brain stimulation technique is safe for treating depression?

 This trial is for men and women aged 18 to 65 who have medication-resistant epilepsy needing detailed monitoring, and are able to understand the study's risks to give informed consent.
 It excludes those with major neurological disorders besides epilepsy.